Home » Recipes » Course » Salads » Super Easy Make Ahead Orzo Pesto Salad

 Description

 This super easy orzo pesto salad will become your go-to for parties, meal prep or as a quick, healthy weeknight meal.
-It’s as simple as mixing orzo with lots of herby pesto, tomatoes, parmesan and olives (or crunchy veggies of your choice!)
-It’s fab for feeding a crowd, keeps really well and is full of Mediterranean flavours everyone will love.
+It’s as simple as mixing orzo with lots of herby homemade basil pesto, tomatoes, parmesan and olives (or crunchy veggies of your choice!)
+It’s fab for feeding a crowd, keeps really well and is full of Mediterranean flavors everyone will love.

 I’ve included my recipe for basil pesto below if you’d like to give it a go, otherwise, just use whatever pesto you can find in the store.